Russian

 More elaborate compositions in the Známenny tradition, marked by

-in the 17th century especially for hymns sung at the most-solemn
+17th century especially for hymns sung at the most-solemn feast-day

-feast-day services.
-These were unique, being outside the
+services.
+These were unique, being outside the traditional eight-tone

 The

-meant “domestic” singing, in other words those hymns used for the
+“domestic” singing, in other words those hymns used for the private

-private devotions of households and not for church services.
-Far
+devotions of households and not for church services.
+Far from being folk

 A